-NASCAR ran the Grant Park 220 as the inaugural Cup Series race at the Chicago Street Course, where Shane Van Gisbergen triumphed over the top drivers in the series to claim his maiden victory in NASCAR.
+The Grant Park 220 marked the inaugural NASCAR Cup Series race at the Chicago Street Course, where Shane Van Gisbergen triumphed over the top drivers in the series to claim his maiden victory in the American stock car series.

-The current Supercars Championship leader, Shane van Gisbergen, won his first-ever stock car race on Sunday, the inaugural Grant Park 220 of the NASCAR Cup Series on the streets of Chicago, solidifying his position as one of the best racers overall.
+The current Supercars Championship leader, Shane van Gisbergen, won his first-ever stock car race on Sunday, the inaugural Grant Park 220 of the NASCAR Cup Series on Chicago streets, solidifying his position as one of the best racers overall.

 Van Gisbergen, a three-time Supercars champion from Auckland, New Zealand, made his NASCAR debut over the weekend by participating in the Project 91 program for Trackhouse Racing.